Creamy Green Chile Chicken Soup

 Soup

-- In a large pot over medium-high heat, add oil.
-Add garlic and onion; stir until onion begins to soften.
-Add cumin.
+- Stir until onion begins to soften.
+Add the cumin.
 Stir for another minute.
+Sauté until beginning to brown.

 - While soup simmers, prepare the toppings.